helmut/forms/src/Fields/README.md

 }
 ```

-To format the error message we can use a language file.
+Format the error message in a language file.
 Create a folder called `lang` for your age field - `path/to/my/app/forms/Fields/Age/lang`.
 Then create a file for english called `en.php` - `path/to/my/app/forms/Fields/Age/lang/en.php`.
-If named correctly, the error message will be picked up automatically.
+The error message will be picked up automatically.

 ```php
 return [